 9. Health and safety information

 This can include information about the health and safety of pets, as well as the relations between the health of the pet owner and the pet.
 For example, your clinic could provide leaflets that detail how often a cat should be bathed to prevent bacterial infections or how often they should be checked for fleas.
 If someone is stressed about the health of their pet, then it can actually be quite relaxing to read up on all the ways that they can keep their pet as healthy as possible.

 10. Community events and information about related material

-Oftentimes veterinarian clinics are highly involved in the pet-owner/pet-caretaker community in their town or city, and it is not uncommon for there to be community events, such as free vaccinations for pets, or more causally, meetups where pet owners can bring their pets to interact with other animals of their kind, hopefully making friends along the way.
+Oftentimes veterinarian clinics are highly involved in the pet-owner/pet-caretaker community in their town or city, and it is not uncommon for there to be community events, such as vaccinations for pets, or more causally, meetups where pet owners can bring their pets to interact with other animals of their kind, hopefully making friends along the way.
 It goes a long way to see that a veterinarian clinic is involved in the care of pets in the community and does community service to that end.

 11. Shelter information

 People who have pets and love their pets are often interested in getting more pets.
 That's why it would be great for veterinarian clinics to provide updated information on shelters.
 They could have calls to action to save a pet who has for too long gone unadopted.